Hiking with a baby seems like a daunting activity for some, but it’s a unique way for your baby to discover the world and nature around us.

 Babies older than 3 months possess a similar reaction towards higher altitude as adults do.
 Slowly go higher, and don’t hesitate to go down if you feel that something is wrong with your baby.
 We had a lot of experience with Darian and altitude: we landed and lived at more than 2,000 m (6,600 ft) in Mexico when he was just 5-week-old, and before turning 1 we had already hiked at 4,600m (15,100ft) in Peru.

-Consult with your doctor first if you have any concerns.
+Consult with your doctor before hiking with a baby if you have any concerns.

 4. Don’t overload your backpack!